dump247/require-style/README.md

 # TODO

+* Support loading stylesheets as dependencies of require call, not just define
 * Detect when stylesheet is actually loaded.
 I have read that this is not well supported by major browsers.
 * Generate single stylesheet or \<style\> elements during build